flashbots/yocto-manifests/README.md

 $ source setup
 ```
 ## TODOs
-- [ ] create a TDX branch in the yocto-scripts to update the setup files accordingly
+- [x] create a TDX branch in the yocto-scripts to update the setup files accordingly
-- [ ] create a TDX branch in yocto-manifest that include the confidential VM layers
+- [x] create a TDX branch in yocto-manifest that include the confidential VM layers
-- [ ] automate the configuration of local.conf and bblayer.conf in a separate script
+- [x] automate the configuration of local.conf and bblayer.conf in a separate script
 - [ ] automate the build process that does all the necessary steps based on the provided target (e.g. TDX)
 - [ ] add scripts that generate measurements of the built VMs
+- [ ] create a docker-yocto-manifest repo that automates the reproducible build within docker environment

 ## Staying Up to Date